googleapis/github-repo-automation/README.md

 $ repo approve [--title title]
 ```

-Iterates over all open pull requests matching `title` (all PRs if
+Iterates over all open pull requests matching `title` (this can be a regex,
-no regex for title is given) in all configured repositories.
+and all PRs will be processed if no regex for title is given) in all configured repositories.
 For each pull request, asks (in console) if it should be approved
 and merged.
 Useful for managing GreenKeeper's PRs: